Long Branch and the Presidency

 President Garfield’s monument in the park, 1954.
 The structure measures 28-feet across, 16-feet high and weighs 50 tons.
 The cost was $10,000.

 President Garfield statue and memorial park, 1960s.
-The 7-feet bronze statue is a Carl Schweizer design.
+The 7-foot bronze statue was sculpted by Carl Schweizer.
 It remained in Garfield Park until 1989 when it was moved to its current location on the promenade by the Ocean Place Hotel.

 Scene of the Crime — President Garfield is shot by Charles Guiteau at the Washington, DC railroad station, July 1881.
 The nation’s leader would died in Long Branch two months later.